IshikaMittal26/Sampling-Assignment/README.md

 From the table, it is evident that the highest accuracy of 99.57% was achieved with the following combinations:

-Decision Tree with Random Over Sampler, SMOTE, and TOMEK Random Forest Classifier with Random Over Sampler, SMOTE, and TOMEK KMeans Classifier with Random Over Sampler, SMOTE, and TOMEK Support Vector Classifier with Random Over Sampler, SMOTE, and TOMEK Extra Tree Classifier with Random Over Sampler, SMOTE, and TOMEK Hence, the sampling models Random Over Sampler, SMOTE, and TOMEK demonstrate superior performance.
+1.Decision Tree with Random Over Sampler, SMOTE, and TOMEK 2.Random Forest Classifier with Random Over Sampler, SMOTE, and TOMEK 3.KMeans Classifier with Random Over Sampler, SMOTE, and TOMEK 4.Support Vector Classifier with Random Over Sampler, SMOTE, and TOMEK 5.Extra Tree Classifier with Random Over Sampler, SMOTE, and TOMEK

+Hence, the sampling models Random Over Sampler, SMOTE, and TOMEK demonstrate superior performance.